alastairlundy/DotPrimitives/README.md

 ## License
-AlastairLundy.DotPrimitives is licensed under the MIT license.
+DotPrimitives is licensed under the MIT license.

 See ``LICENSE.txt`` for more information.